KazYippee/Portfolio/README.md

 # 🌟 Personal Portfolio Website Template

 A beautiful, professional portfolio website template designed for GitHub Pages hosting.
-Perfect for showcasing your resume, projects, and professional profile.
+Perfect for showcasing your resume, experience, and professional profile with an integrated portfolio generator.

 ## 🚀 Quick Start Guide for Non-Technical Users